Neil-UWA/loopback-remote-routing/README.md

 - selectively disable remote methods created by *relations*, defined by code or in definition
 - selectively disable remote methods created by *scopes* , defined by code or in definition
+- easily disable custom remote methods, currently works only when use RemoteRouting directly in js file
 - support loopback-component-storage specific methods
 - use as mixin
 - support for loopback@3.x